k2052/words.k2052.me/source/posts/2013-12-16-assembling-things-with-grunt.md

     $ grunt

 For now, running this will do nothing.
 How do we make it do something?
-We need to add a Gruntfile
+We need to add a Gruntfile.

 ## Gruntfile